apricotweave91483/misc/README.md

 **Purpose**
 - Send Messages texts from the terminal
-- Uses macOS GUI automation
-- Maybe scripts that need to ping a phone
+- Maybe good for scripting texts

 ---